-Presenting Jason Marsalis Friday evening for the opening performance in the Theatre!
+Presenting Eddie Palmieri Friday evening for the opening performance in the Theatre

-Every evening in the Cupola Bar you can enjoy the bass sounds of Paul Keller.
+Enjoy the bass sounds of Paul Keller in the Cupola Bar Friday and Saturday evening, and the Jockey Club on Sunday.
 Originally from Grand Rapids, MI, Paul studied classical music at the University of Michigan in Ann Arbor.
 Today Paul is a string bassist from Metro Detroit.
 He has earned the nickname “The House Bass Player For The State Of Michigan” as each year he logs many miles traveling across the state to perform at various music venues.
 Mr. Keller is an integral part of Labor Day Jazz Weekend every year and we are excited to welcome him back.

 Have you been to a past Labor Day Jazz Weekend?
 Listen to Q&A podcasts of past performers by Paul Anthony below!

-Stay a fourth night free, add a fifth night for $229 per room*
+*Stay a fourth night FREE: add a fifth night for $249 per room. (additional fees may apply)

 - Friday evening Welcome Reception

 - Friday evening late night performances

 - Saturday morning Q&A session hosted by Paul Anthony

 - Sunday morning Q&A session hosted by Paul Anthony